Hassool/lite-translation/README.md

 - **🎨 Modular** - Organize translations by feature/module
 - **🚫 No localStorage** - Pure state management, SSR-friendly

+## 💡 Why Lite Translation?

+While building a web app [benzene 1.0](https://benzene-beta.vercel.app/) , I needed a simple translation engine — but popular libraries like react-i18next felt too heavy and complex for smaller projects.
+So I built Lite Translation, a lightweight, dependency-free alternative that’s easy to set up, fast, and perfect for projects that don’t need a full i18n framework.

 ## 📦 Installation

 ```bash